 Why Race Matters

 Research documents that many members of minority groups fear, or feel ill at ease with, the mental health system.

 Dr. Williams has been working to improve cultural-competence in mental health care for many years.
 She has published important research in the areas of ethnic minority mental health and barriers to treatment.
 She teaches Multicultural Psychology to undergraduate and graduate students.
 She provides workshops on cultural competency to therapists, medical students, and allied professionals.
-She currently has a grant from the American Psychological Foundation Visionary Grant entitled "Reducing Microaggressions and Promoting Racial Harmony," that she is completing in collaboration with colleagues at the University of Washington and Bastyr University.
+She received a grant from the American Psychological Foundation Visionary Grant entitled "Reducing Microaggressions and Promoting Racial Harmony," that she completed in collaboration with colleagues at the University of Washington and Bastyr University.

 Cultural Consultation and Training

 The therapeutic relationship is a critical aspect of psychotherapy based on the compatibility of the client and clinician.
 The effectiveness of therapy is associated with the clinician’s ability to communicate with and understand the client's perspective and cultural background.
 Although the majority of clinicians understand the importance of delivering culturally-informed services, few receive adequate training to enable them to do so.
 Dr. Williams is available to consult with any clinician with questions about the assessment or treatment of individuals from different ethnic or racial groups.
 She also provides workshops and trainings on these issues.